jjvanzon/JJs-Reference-Architecture/api.md

 You can then *unproxy* both and it will return the underlying object, which is indeed of the derived class, upon which reference comparison succeeds.

-But if you can also get failing reference comparisons another way.
+But you can also get failing reference comparisons another way.
 If you unproxied a derived type, and retrieve another proxy of the derived type, reference comparison might also fail.

 [ID comparison](code-style.md#entity-equality-by-id) could avoid this problem with [entity](patterns.md#entity) equality checks.

-This also means that to evaluate the *type*, you are better of unproxying, or it will return the proxy type instead of your [entity](patterns.md#entity) type, which can be confusing.
+To evaluate the *type*, you are better of unproxying as well, or it will compare the proxy type instead of your [entity](patterns.md#entity) type, which can be confusing.

-By now maybe it may be clear, why the main advice is not to use inheritance in the first place in your [entity](patterns.md#entity) models, if at all possible.
+By now maybe it may be clear, that the main advice is not to use inheritance in the first place in your [entity](patterns.md#entity) models, if at all possible.

 An alternative for inheritance might be to use a `1-to-1` related object to represent the base of the [entity](patterns.md#entity).
 Although, [`NHibernate`](#nhibernate) and other [`ORM's`](#orm) are  not a fan of `1 => 1` relationships either.
 Oh well, all in a day's work.
 Letting two [entity](patterns.md#entity) types use a mutual `interface` might be an alternative too.